-HTF from ScienCell Research Laboratories are isolated from human tonsils.
-HTF are cryopreserved at passage one and delivered frozen.
+HSkMM from ScienCell Research Laboratories are isolated from human muscle of the pectoral girdle.
+HSkMM are cryopreserved at passage one and delivered frozen.
 Each vial contains $>5 \times 10^5$ cells in 1 ml volume.
-HTF are characterized by their spindle morphology and immunofluorescence with antibodies specific to fibronectin.
-HTF are negative for HIV-1, HBV, HCV, mycoplasma, bacteria, yeast, and fungi.
-HTF are guaranteed to further expand for 15 population doublings under the conditions provided by ScienCell Research Laboratories.
+HSkMM are characterized by immunofluorescence with antibodies specific to myosin and/or actinin.
+HSkMM are negative for HIV-1, HBV, HCV, mycoplasma, bacteria, yeast and fungi.
+HSkMM are guaranteed to further expand for 15 population doublings under the conditions provided by ScienCell Research laboratories.